the-programmers-hangout/website/src/content/resources/language/javascript/variables.md

 ## Dynamic Types

-Variables in Javascript do not have explicit types, as some other languages (eg: Java) do.
+Variables in Javascript do not have explicit types, as some other languages (eg: Java, C++) do.
 This means that when declaring a variable, you only use `name = value`, and don't need to add a type as well.
 The type is automatically chosen based on the value.

 ```js
 let myString = "Hello";